Dangers of Shade

 - A better way to hold an aluminum awning up, from the snow, is to increase

-the thickness of the roof panels.
+the thickness of the roof panels, or add an I-beam.

 - A backyard gazebo is safer when bolted to a concrete slab.